viperapex/Crop-Export-Value-Prediction-using-Multilayer-Perceptron/README.md

 ## Project Overview

-This project implements a Multilayer Perceptron (MLP) neural network to predict crop export values using agricultural and economic indicators from FAOSTAT data.
-The model processes multiple datasets to forecast export values for different countries and future years.
+This project develops a comprehensive machine learning system for predicting agricultural export values using a Multilayer Perceptron (MLP) neural network.
+The model leverages extensive datasets from FAOSTAT (Food and Agriculture Organization of the United Nations) to forecast crop export values across different countries and time periods.
+By integrating multiple dimensions of agricultural and economic data, this system provides valuable insights for stakeholders in the agricultural sector.

+The primary objective is to create a robust predictive model that can assist governments, agricultural businesses, policymakers, and international organizations in making informed decisions about crop production, trade policies, and resource allocation.
+The model analyzes historical patterns and relationships between various economic, environmental, and agricultural factors to generate accurate export value predictions.

 ## Dataset Description